mn113/react-testrunner-mockup/README.md

 ```
 TestRunner
-  JumpMenu
-  Header
-    Breadcrumb
-    ToolMenu
-      ThemeSwitcher
-  Item
-    Choice
-    BookmarkTool
-  Navigation
-    NavigationButton
-    NavSection
-      NavigationBubble
-    OverviewButton
+├-JumpMenu
+├-Header
+│ ├-Breadcrumbs
+│ └-ToolMenu
+│   └-ThemeSwitcher
+├-Item
+│ └-Choice
+│ └-BookmarkTool
+└-TestNavigation
+  ├-NavigationButton
+  ├-NavSection
+  │ └-NavigationBubble
+  └-OverviewButton
 ```

 ## Architectural choices

+### React

 - A mixture of functional and class-based components (for the sake of learning)
-- A couple of small uses of React 16's `useState` and `useEffect` hooks (experimental)
+- A couple of small uses of React 16.8's `useState` and `useEffect` hooks (experimental)
 - The top-level component, `<TestRunner>`, fetches the test state from a static JSON file
 - The `<TestRunner>` also tracks related app state and all of the functions which can change it.
 - Top-level functions are passed down to the necessary child components to call back with.
 App state is propagated down through props in the classical React way.
 - I'm not in love with the functions-as-props pattern, and would prefer to migrate to a Pub-Sub or event-driven pattern using a third-party library.
 - The navigation functions are overly complex as I ended up using the section and item identifier strings as keys, rather than a number-based indexing.
+- No pre-made third-party components apart from icons from [`react-icons`](https://react-icons.netlify.com)
+- PropTypes used, but not required

+### Styles

+- Sass rules reside in a global file, no CSS-in-JS
+- Light/Dark themes implemented in a crude way (fully scoped CSS and toggling a root className)
+- Flexbox widely used
+- Only partially responsive, no breakpoints

 ## Tests with Jest + react-testing-library

 - The `<NavigationBubble>` component has coverage using plain `jest`
-- The `<BookmarkTook>` component has coverage using `react-testing-library`
+- The `<BookmarkTool>` component has 100% coverage using `react-testing-library`

 ## Available Scripts